johannesstroebele91/mongodb-library/3_schemas-relations/relations.md

 # Types

+There are two options how the relate documents in collections:

+1. nested documents
+2. references

+Relations can be:

-- 1:1 relation: embedded objects mostly the best solution (e.g. each student has one student id)
+- **1:1 relation: embedded objects mostly the best solution** (e.g. each student has one student id)
-- 1:n (1: many) relation:
-  - embedded objects mostly the best solution (e.g. one student can attend multiple courses)
+- **1:n (1: many) relation: embedded objects mostly the best solution** (e.g. one student can attend multiple courses)
-  - sometimes also reference (e.g. citizens and cities, because many citizens might live in one city)
+  - sometimes also reference
+  - e.g. citizens and cities, because many citizens might live in one city
-- n:m relation:
-  - mostly with references by either using
+- **n:m relation: mostly with references by either using**
   1. by embedding the id of the e.g. product in the customer OR
   2. make a join table that has both ids (e.g. customers and products) (SQL approach)
   3. by embedding the whole e.g. product in the customer (might lead to duplication and difficult updates)

 # 1. Nested documents